Lease agreements and application process

 Overview

 We provide schools with a range of agreements depending on the leasing or hiring situation.
 Only a Ministry-approved agreement can be used.
-A board has the right to agree to a request to lease or hire out any school property.
 There is no automatic right for third parties to occupy schools.

-A school can be leased or hired out for a variety of reasons such as:
+Schools can be leased or hired out for a number of reasons, including:

 • groups wanting to use school property for after-school care or weekend sports